1932 Rose Bowl

 The 1932 Rose Bowl was the 18th Rose Bowl game, an American post-season college football game that was played on New Year's Day 1932 in Pasadena, California.
 It featured the Tulane Green Wave against the USC Trojans.
 The Trojans had six All-Americans in their lineup: tackle Ernie Smith, guards Johnny Baker and Aaron "Rosy" Rosenberg, halfback Erny Pinckert and quarterbacks Orville Mohler and Gaius Shaver.

+The game was a true national championship game, with Tulane ranked No. 1 and USC No. 2 in the preliminary ballot of the Erskine poll of 250 sportswriters.
+It was decided that their matchup in the Rose Bowl would determine the result.
+The Albert Russel Erskine Trophy was presented to victorious USC on the field following the game.
+The Dickinson System's Knute Rockne Memorial Trophy also went to the winner of the game.

 Background

 Tulane won all eleven games of the regular season, shutting their opponents out seven times while allowing just 35 total points on the season to win the Southern Conference for the third straight year.
 Captain for the team was Jerry Dalrymple, the only unanimous All-American in the country that year.

 USC started their season with a loss to Saint Mary's in Los Angeles.
 However, they won the next nine games to prevail as champions of the Pacific Coast Conference for the fourth time in five seasons, having six shutouts (notably scoring 69 on Montana and 60 on Georgia).